mendhak/eleventy-satisfactory/posts/post-with-an-image.md

 ## Using the `figure` shortcode

-The `figure` shortcode is similar to the above, but it has some extra features.
+The `figure` shortcode is similar to the normal Markdown image syntax, but it has some extra features.
-It produces a figure with an image, and a figcaption that supports Markdown.

 There are some width options, and the lightbox can be disabled.

 Here is the code: